foxdonut/meiosis/docs/lessons/router-examples.md

 _The Hash Mode example._

-This example uses `meiosis-router` in hash mode and demonstrates the following:
+This example uses `meiosis-router` in Hash Mode and demonstrates the following:

 - Displaying different pages according to the route
 - Clearing out data when leaving a page